 Nudey Beach

-Nudey Beach brings together all the pictures of paradise beach: white sand, translucent water, palm trees, corals, surrounding jungle, etc. In 2018, it was ranked first in the ranking of the most beautiful beaches in Australia, and it is not for nothing.
+Nudey Beach brings together all the pictures of paradise beach: white sand, translucent water, palm trees, corals, surrounding jungle, etc. In the past, it was ranked first in the ranking of the most beautiful beaches in Australia.
 This is the most famous beach on Fitzroy Island, an island accessible by ferry from Cairns in 40 minutes.
 Rest assured, despite the name it bears, it is not a nudist beach.
 It’s a great snorkeling spot: turtles, fish, corals and harmless sharks are often there.
 In short, another beach not to be missed during your visit to the tropical north of Queensland!

 Frankland Islands